-Entries for the 2022 SI Leeds Literary Prize for unpublished fiction by black and Asian women will be open from 18 April – 2 May 2022.
+Entries for the 2022 SI Leeds Literary Prize for unpublished fiction by black and Asian women have now closed and we have recently announced the longlist.
 We have a fantastic range of Prizes and support through our Prize Plus programme for successful entrants, including £4,000 for the winning entry, free access to an Arvon writing course, a free manuscript read by The Literary Consultancy and a range of profile raising events and development support for our shortlisted writers, plus cash prizes for the 2nd and 3rd placed entry and the winner of the SI Leeds Readers Choice award, chosen by readers and members of Soroptimist International.

-Entries cost £10 and there are bursaries available for low income writers – please contact us at email@example.com for more information.
+Entries cost £10 and there were bursaries available for low income writers.
 Please see separate pages for how to enter, the rules or to read more about our Prize Plus programme of writer support.
-We have had the most fantastic range of writers enter during the first 10 years of the Prize, so please join us for the 10th anniversary edition – we look forward to receiving your entry!
+We have had the most fantastic range of writers enter during the first 10 years of the Prize.

 The judging panel for the 2022 SI Leeds Literary Prize is Lianne Dillsworth, Sharon Duggal, Dr Kadija George Sesay and Samar Hammam.